1. APPLICABLE LAW

-11.2 We confirm that we are Statutory Auditors eligible to conduct audits under the Companies Act 2006 and the Pensions Act 1995.
+11.2 We confirm that we are Statutory Auditors eligible to conduct audits under the Companies Act 2006, to conduct audits under the Companies Act 2006 (as applied by The Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008), to conduct audits under the Pensions Act 1995.
 When conducting audit work we are required to comply with the Revised Ethical Standard 2016 and the International Standards on Auditing (UK) which can be accessed on the internet at https://www.frc.org.uk/Our-Work/Audit-and-Actuarial-Regulation/Audit-and-assurance/Standards-and-guidance.aspx

 12. CONFLICTS OF INTEREST

 12.1 We reserve the right during our engagement with you to deliver services to other clients whose interests might compete with yours or are or may be adverse to yours.
 Subject to our confidentiality clause, we confirm that we will notify you immediately should we become aware of any conflict of interest involving us and affecting the business.